 Naked Wines keep their product description scannable with three bulleted points.
 Their bullet points creatively use check marks which helps customers make a positive association with the wine.
-The writing style is casual with phrases like ‘who’da thought it…’ They also use build brand trust by mentioning that ‘91% of you would happily buy it again!’
+The writing style is casual with phrases like ‘who’da thought it…’ They also build brand trust by mentioning that ‘91% of you would happily buy it again!’
 Pay close attention to the language used to describe the wine such as ‘ripe’, ‘peppery undertones’, ‘lashings of oak’, ‘scrumptious’, and ‘silky finish.’

 Product Description Template

-Complement the customer in relation to the product.
-Mention the product benefit in relation to the product feature.
+- Mention the product benefit in relation to the product feature.

 Like this unicorn brush, you’re one of a kind.
 These brushes are made with synthetic bristles for an easy clean.
 Pair this set with our mermaid brushes for a complete set of unique makeup brushes.

 If you’re selling a dress, you might follow this product description example:

 Nothing will flatter your curves better than this bootylicious evening dress.
 Made of a stretchy spandex, this dress will hug your body on all the right spots while highlighting your silhouette.
 With a simple pair of black pumps, you’ll complete your look to help you look flawless.

 Struggling to figure out how to write product descriptions that sell?
 If English isn’t your first language, you might want to hire a product description writer.